-In line with the National Curriculum 2014, the curriculum at Elburton aims to ensure that all pupils: Gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate pupils’ curiosity to know more about the past; Are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement; Begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+History is taught throughout the school to help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+In doing so, children’s historical curiosity is inspired allowing them to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.
+Children will also begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time (National Curriculum 2014).

-History is taught in blocks throughout the year, so that children achieve depth in their learning.
-Teachers have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school.
+History is taught in blocks throughout the year so that children achieve depth in their learning.
+Teachers have identified the key knowledge and skills of each unit and consideration has been given to ensure appropriate progression is achieved across units throughout each year group and across the school.
 By the end of year 6, children will have a chronological understanding of British history from the Stone Age to the present day.
 They are able to draw comparisons and make connections between different time periods and their own lives.
 Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Mayans.

 Consideration is given to how greater depth will be taught, learnt and demonstrated within each lesson, as well as how learners will be supported in line with the school’s commitment to inclusion.
 Outcomes of work are regularly monitored to ensure that they reflect a sound understanding of the key identified knowledge.
 Within our knowledge-rich approach, there is a strong emphasis on people and the community of our local area.